LiyrAstroph/MICA2/README.rst

 Types of Transfer Functions
 ---------------------------
-MICA2 supports serveral types of tranfer functions:
+MICA2 supports serveral types of tranfer functions and their mixtures:

 - Gaussian
 - Tophat